 In his songs for children and their families, Randy Kaplan blends American Roots, Country Blues, and Comedic Storytelling.
-He fingerpicks his way through unpredictable live shows which, in addition to his original compositions, include Tin Pan Alley gems, Broadway numbers, Delta Blues songs, and Ragtime tunes.
-“He doesn’t dumb it down for the kids… He just expects them to come along for the ride.
-And they do” (TIME OUT NEW YORK KIDS).
-As indebted to Steve Martin and Loudon Wainwright III as he is to Robert Johnson and Dave Van Ronk, “(Randy is) offbeat, smart and funny, funny, funny!”
-(Mindy Thomas, SIRIUS-XM RADIO) as well as "an absolute ace guitarist, picker and ragtime player" (SMOKY MOUNTAIN BLUES SOCIETY).
+He fingerpicks his way through unpredictable, live shows, which in addition to his original compositions include Broadway numbers, Delta Blues songs, Ragtime tunes, and even his grandfather's songs from the 1920s.
+“He doesn’t dumb it down for the kids....He just expects them to come along for the ride.
+And they do” (Time Out New York Kids).